lbryio/lbry.com/content/faq/lbry-android.md

 ---

-The LBRY Android App allows you to view free and paid content, upload your digital media for free or at a set price, tip your favourite creators, send/receive LBRY Credits (LBC) and earn credits through LBRY Rewards.
+The LBRY Browser for Android allows you to view free and paid content via the Explore and Trending sections, search for content on LBRY,  send/receive LBRY Credits (LBC) and earn credits through LBRY Rewards.

 The app runs on top of the [LBRY protocol](https://lbry.io/faq/what-is-lbry) which is a peer-to-peer (P2P), decentralized file sharing and payment network secured by blockchain technology.